 The numbers gave her the confidence to keep scaling and go for her Series A, using the Tia Clinic as “a very expensive but important concept store” that proved her vision of integrated women’s care, both in-person via the clinic and online via the app.
 She was certain that the numbers would guarantee her more funding, and she was right, but the fundraising wasn’t as easy as she imagined.
 She began to raise her Series A just after the demise of WeWork, and investors, especially those in the digital health industry, were hesitant to back brick-and-mortar companies.
 “Series A is different,” Witte says.
 “They’re no longer just investing in you.
 They’re investing in your business.”

-To investors, though, Witte’s business was worthwhile.
-By March 2020 she had raised $24 million, the largest amount a woman in the U.S. has raised this year, closing her Series A round right as the coronavirus hit New York.
+To investors, though, Witte’s model—the modern medical home for women in the United States—had created a clear line to becoming a multi-billion dollar business.
+By March 2020 she had raised $24 million, the largest amount a woman in the U.S. raised that year, closing her Series A right as the coronavirus hit New York.
 She signed the term sheet before COVID-19 tore through the city, but Witte was still nervous that the upheaval of the pandemic would cause investors to back out.
 “The time between the signed term sheet and money in the bank is a very uncomfortable period,” she recalls.
 “You can’t really take a deep breath.”
 Aside from fundraising, she was running a healthcare clinic during a public health crisis, with employees to pay and keep safe, and 3,500 patients to keep healthy.

 Tia provided as many online health services as possible while the city unraveled.
 “And then,” Witte recalls, “we saw a 400 percent increase in behavioral health-related messages on our platform.”
 Patients reeling from the chaos and uncertainty of COVID flooded the Tia app with messages about panic attacks and anxiety.
 So Tia launched virtual behavioral healthcare, providing patients with online therapy sessions and access to prescriptions.
-It has been a successful extension to their original care model in the wake of the pandemic; a quick response to the needs of the Tia patient, with 11 full-time therapists set to be on staff by the end of the year.
+It has been a successful extension to their original care model in the wake of the pandemic; a quick response to the needs of the Tia patient, brining 33 full-time therapists on staff by mid 2021.

 Carolyn Witte Answers 5 Financial Questions on Founding a Business